 - Are recovering from a major surgical procedure with internal stitches

-- Are on medication for low blood pressure (High Blood Pressure is usually fine)
+- Medicated low blood pressure (High Blood Pressure is usually fine)

 - Are taking certain other medications (discussed during consultation)

 - Are undergoing chemotherapy, radiotherapy or have done so within the last 4 weeks

 - Are under 18 years old